atvs1478/sq/README.md

 ### SqueezeAmpToo !

-ANd the super cool project https://github.com/rochuck/squeeze-amp-too
+And the super cool project https://github.com/rochuck/squeeze-amp-too

 ## Configuration
 To access NVS, in the webUI, go to credits and select "shows nvs editor".
 Go into the NVS editor tab to change NFS parameters.
 In syntax description below \<\> means a value while \[\] describe optional parameters.